How to build your forms in the form builder

 Underneath each branch you can fill in the follow-up, containing the form blocks and/or logic that respondents get to see when they have entered a certain branch in the form.

 At the end of each branch you can select how the form should proceed after that branch is completed by your respondents.
-You can choose from different types of branch endings.
+You can choose from different types of branch endings, for example jump to a later part of your form, or a custom closing message.